BinPy/BinPy/docs/source/development-workflow.rst

 --------

-BinPy uses a single codebase for Python 2 and Python 3 (the current supported versions are Python 2.7, 3.2, 3.3 and 3.4).
+BinPy uses a single codebase for Python 2 and Python 3 (the current supported versions are Python 2.6, 2.7, 3.2, 3.3 and pypy).
 This means that your code needs to run in both Python 2 and Python 3.

 You may refer `this <http://stackoverflow.com/questions/8498823/how-to-write-python-2-x-as-much-compatible-with-python-3-x-as-possible>`_. as a ready reference to implement code that is both python 2 and 3 compatible.